A blurred or distorted vision is a shooter’s worst enemy as it gets in the way of precisely aiming at your target.

 There are a few different ways to know if the distorted image you see is caused by poor sight or a defective red dot.

-We’ll discuss more of this in the following sections.
+I’ll discuss more of this in the following sections.

 3. Minutes of Angle (MOA)

 Dot size based on the Minutes of Angle (MOA) is a SIGNIFICANT factor you should consider.
-There are chances where you’re using inappropriate MOA for your intended purpose.

 4. Reticle Brightness Adjustments